SSH

 In the example, the path is limited to six certificates, including the end-entity and root CA certificates.
 If not specified, the default value is 10.
 Decrease the value to optimize the validation if the maximum length of the encountered paths in the certificate validation is known.

-The cert-validation element can contain multiple ldap-server, ocsp-responder, crl-prefetch elements, one dod-pki element, and multiple ca-certificate and key-store elements.
+The cert-validation element can contain multiple ldap-server, ocsp-responder, crl-prefetch elements, one dod-pki element, and multiple ca-certificate, openssh-ca-key and key-store elements.
 The elements have to be in the listed order.

 ldap-server